 A study of the nature, purpose, and process of biblical evangelism and its application to various ministries; a study of New Testament discipleship principles and their application, with a special emphasis upon building discipling relationships and small group ministry.

-This course will be a systematic study of the doctrines of God, Christ, the Holy Spirit, man, sin, and salvation as well as other related topics.
-These themes will be examined through various passages of scripture within the context within the context of scripture.
+This course will be a systematic study of the doctrines of God, Christ, the Holy Spirit, man, sin, salvation, and other related topics.
+These themes will be examined through various passages of scripture within the context of scripture.